Every industry has its own unique terminology.

 This is a concise email, phone call or social media direct message that shares the highlights of a press release.
 The goal of a media pitch is to pique the interest of the journalist and secure earned media attention.

-Pitch Perfect: Media Pitching Basics and Best Practices shares all the information you need to know.
+Our blog Pitch Perfect: Media Pitching Basics and Best Practices shares all the information you need to know.

-press release distribution services for private companies, public companies, and agencies.
+At ACCESSWIRE, we offer press release distribution services for private companies, public companies, and agencies.
 With over 15 years of experience in the industry, we understand how to increase your press release exposure, reach your target audience, and grow your business.
 Connect with us today to get started.